pieter-v-n/pmx-cluster-tb/README.md

 2. we should see that each host can see the two other hosts, both with IPv4 (using IPv4 addresses: `10.0.0.81/32`, `10.0.0.82/32`, and `10.0.0.83/32`), and IPv6 (using IPv6 addresses: `fc00::81/128`, `fc00::82/128` and `fc00::83/128`) .
 3. as root (or by sudo) run the iperf3 server on each host by: `iperf3 -s`
 4. now we can test the connectivity and bandwidth between each pair of hosts, for example from pve1 to pve2: on pve1, run `iperf -c 10.0.0.82` and check that the bandwith is at least 10 Gbps.
+## From here onwards, execute the procedure only once.

+# Create Cluster
+Now all 3 hosts are up and running and the inter-connectivity between each host has been verified, we can join the three hosts together into one cluster.
+We will name the cluster `pvc1`.
+- We will start the cluster creation with pve1 and then
+- join pve2 to the cluster.
+- Finally we will join pve3 to the cluster.
+So follow these steps in sequence:
+1. Use the Proxmox GUI to login as root to `pve1`.
+2. Go to Datacenter -> Cluster -> Create Cluster.
+Cluster Name: `pvc1`, Cluster Network Link 0: `10.0.0.81`.
+Click Create and wait until the cluster creation task has completed.
+3. Go to Datacenter -> Cluster -> Join Information and click `Copy Information`.
+4. Use the Proxmox GUI to login as root to `pve2`.
+5. Go to Datacenter -> Cluster -> Join Cluster.
+Paste the buffer into the text window.
+Enter the root password of pve1.
+Select `10.0.0.82/32` for Cluster Network Link 0.
+Click Join `pvc1`.
+6. Use the Proxmox GUI to login as root to `pve1`.
+7. Go to Datacenter -> Cluster -> Join Information and click `Copy Information`.
+8. Use the Proxmox GUI to login as root to `pve3`.
+9. Go to Datacenter -> Cluster -> Join Cluster.
+Paste the buffer into the text window.
+Enter the root password of pve1.
+Select `10.0.0.83/32` for Cluster Network Link 0.
+Click Join `pvc1`.
+10. Close the browsers that are connected to `pve2` and `pve3`.
+11. On `pve1` go to Datacenter.
+You should see the name of the Datacenter: `pvc1` with 3 hosts: `pve1`, `pve2` and `pve3`.
+Now the cocsync network is operational, you can manage all pve's of the cluster from any of the pve's.